AmirSTORMic/PiFocus/PiFocusDraft.md

 ## Discussion
 - Since we employ a light source with a near IR wavelength, we avoid interfering with the fluorescence emissions of diverse fluorescent samples.
-- Axial drift correction with a few nanometers precision
+- Axial drift correction with a few nanometers of precision
+- Field-dependent aberrations don't have any effects on our approach

 ## Acknowledgements
 <p align="justify">